Sears Home Services

 If you see arc or burn marks inside the microwave, follow the tips in this video to fix the spots:

-If you encounter any safety issues or suspect a microwave malfunction, contact a qualified technician or a trusted appliance repair service like Sears Home Services.
+If you encounter any safety issues or suspect a microwave malfunction, schedule microwave oven repair with the trusted experts at Sears Home Services.
 We have experienced professionals who can diagnose and repair any safety-related issues, ensuring your microwave oven's continued safe operation.

 Was this information helpful?